Puritans: Puritans in North America

 Puritan hegemony lasted for at least a century.
-That century can be broken down into three parts: the generation of John Cotton and Richard Mather, 1630–1662 from the founding to the Restoration, years of virtual independence and nearly autonomous development; the generation of Increase Mather, 1662–1689 from the Restoration and the Halfway Covenant to the Glorious Revolution, years of struggle with the British crown; and the generation of Cotton Mather, 1689–1728 from the overthrow of Edmund Andros (in which Cotton Mather played a part) and the new charter, mediated by Increase Mather, to the death of Cotton Mather.
+That century can be broken-down into three parts: the generation of John Cotton and Richard Mather, 1630–1662 from the founding to the Restoration, years of virtual independence and nearly autonomous development; the generation of Increase Mather, 1662–1689 from the Restoration and the Halfway Covenant to the Glorious Revolution, years of struggle with the British crown; and the generation of Cotton Mather, 1689–1728 from the overthrow of Edmund Andros (in which Cotton Mather played a part) and the new charter, mediated by Increase Mather, to the death of Cotton Mather.
 Puritan leaders were political thinkers and writers who considered the church government to be God's agency in social life.

-The Puritans in the Colonies wanted their children to be able to read and interpret the Bible themselves, rather than have to rely on the clergy for interpretation.
+The Puritans in the colonies wanted their children to be able to read and interpret the Bible themselves, rather than have to rely upon the clergy for interpretation.
 In 1635, they established the Boston Latin School to educate their sons, the first and oldest formal education institution in the English-speaking New World.
-They also set up what were called dame schools for their daughters, and in other cases taught their daughters at home how to read.
+They also set-up what were called dame schools for their daughters, and in other cases, they taught their daughters at home how to read.
 As a result, Puritans were among the most literate societies in the world.

-By the time of the American Revolution there were 40 newspapers in the United States (at a time when there were only two cities—New York and Philadelphia—with as many as 20,000 people in them).
-The Puritans also set up a college (now Harvard University) only six years after arriving in Boston.
+By the time of the American Revolution, there were 40 newspapers in the United States (at a time when there were only two cities— New York and Philadelphia, with as many as 20,000 people in them).
+The Puritans also set-up a college (now Harvard University) only six years after arriving in Boston.